Yani-Jivkov/Python-Exercises/README.md

 ## Usage

-1.Clone this repository to your local machine.
+1. Clone this repository to your local machine.

-2.Open your favorite code editor.
+2. Open your favorite code editor.
 If you don't have one, may I suggest PyCharm?

-3.Browse through the exercises and pick one that piques your interest.
+3. Browse through the exercises and pick one that piques your interest.

-4.Attempt to solve the exercise.
+4. Attempt to solve the exercise.
 Bonus points for creative solutions!

-5.Scratch your head, curse the Python gods, and finally, Google the solution.
+5. Scratch your head, curse the Python gods, and finally, Google the solution.

-6.Repeat steps 3-5 until you either master Python or decide to become a goat farmer in the Alps.
+6. Repeat steps 3-5 until you either master Python or decide to become a goat farmer in the Alps.

 ## Contributing
 Found a bug in my exercises?
 Great!
 Open an issue and let's argue about whether it's a bug or a feature.
 Want to contribute your own exercises?
 Fantastic!
 Just remember, if your code doesn't make someone question their life choices, you're doing it wrong.